-¶ 365.
-Baptism-its nature, design, obligation, subjects and mode; the Lord's supper-its nature, design and obligation.
+¶ 324.
+Baptism-its nature, design, obligation, subjects and mode; the Lord's Supper-its nature, design and obligation.

-Ralston's Divinity, second, third and fourth parts; Hopkins' Outline Study of Man; Wayland's Moral Science; Nast's Introduction to the Gospels.
+"Ralston's Divinity, Part I., Books 4 and 5, and Part II.; Lockwood's Lessons in English-the last five chapters; Hogue's Homiletics and Pastoral Theology, Part II.; Wayland's Moral Science; Nast's Introduction to the Gospels.